Presentation materials, session recordings, and certificates of participation are available below.

 How to Support a System of Communications with Families to be More Inclusive and Culturally Responsive

 The typical structure of traditional special education communications often miss some of the needs of a diverse family population, and it’s likely having a negative impact on the way your students are served in your schools.
 To properly design communications with families for things like IEP meetings and progress reports, we need to look at a new way of communicating and ensure each communication is inclusive, culturally responsive, and engaging for both the learners and their families.
-In this session, Andratesha Fritzgerald will provide you with practical ways to:
+In this session, Andratesha Fritzgerald provides you with practical ways to:

 A New Look at Administrator Strategies for Turning Evaluations into Excellent IEPs District-Wide

 The evaluation and re-evaluation procedures of the IDEA are an essential framework upon which FAPE and the creation of an appropriate IEP rests, but how do you guide staff members to use the evaluation and re-evaluation data effectively in an IEP?
-In this session, School Attorney Brandon K. Wright will provide you with effective ways to help your staff turn compliant evaluations into model IEPs: from present levels to goals to progress monitoring.
+In this session, School Attorney Brandon K. Wright provides you with effective ways to help your staff turn compliant evaluations into model IEPs: from present levels to goals to progress monitoring.
 You’ll learn:

 Proven Methods Special Education Administrators Can Use to Address Over Representation in Restrictive Placements For Academics and Behavior